Rural Community Transportation

 Rural Community Transportation, Inc. (RCT) is a nonprofit, public transportation system headquartered in Lyndonville, Vermont.
 RCT serves the Northeast Kingdom (Caledonia, Essex and Orleans counties) and Lamoille county.
 It provides regular bus and shuttle routes for commuters and shoppers as well as on-demand rides.
 RCT is heavily supported by volunteer drivers and a number of community partners.

-Route List

-Current routes can be found in the RCT Passenger Guide.

-This information is current as of July 2021.
+All services provided by RCT are fare-free.

+Fixed routes

+There is no service on weekends.
+Some routes allow for a deviation of up to ¾ miles from the scheduled route upon passenger request.

+Other services

+RCT operates a rural microtransit service called RCT Rides in Lamoille County and Orleans County.
+There is also a medical appointment transportation service for Medicaid users, and a paratransit service open to people who are disabled or over the age of 60.